r-kowalczyk/graph-link-prediction/README.md

 An alternative modelling backend based on GraphSAGE is available for binary link prediction with inductive serving support.
 Instead of the hybrid Node2Vec + transformer pipeline above, the GraphSAGE backend trains a graph neural network directly on semantic text embeddings, and can score links for new entities that were not present at training time.

 See the full documentation, including quickstart commands, serving demo, curl examples, and a Colab notebook for GPU training: **[docs/graphsage.md](docs/graphsage.md)**

+---

+## Related: HTTP serving

+Exported GraphSAGE bundles from this repository are consumed by **[model-serving-platform](https://github.com/r-kowalczyk/model-serving-platform)**, a FastAPI service that validates the bundle at startup, reconstructs the trained encoder, and serves link prediction over HTTP (including a documented Azure Container Apps deployment path).